 Deadline has passed

-A Residents & Fellows abstract submitted for review by the ASSH Residents & Fellows Program Committee is a report of a basic or clinical investigation, designed to answer a research question relevant to the practice of hand surgery.
-Residents and Fellows are encouraged to submit their paper or poster presentation to be shared among peers and established hand surgeons from around the country.
+A Scientific Presentation abstract submitted for review by the ASSH Annual Meeting Program Committee is a report of a basic or clinical investigation, designed to answer a research question relevant to the practice of hand surgery.
+These abstracts are selected for five-minute presentations, with one minute for discussion and one minute for rebuttal during the Clinical Paper Sessions.

 A Scientific Presentation may be given as a traditional podium presentation or as an e-poster in the Hand Society’s scientific displays section of the Annual Meeting’s exhibit hall.
 Abstract submitters will be notified at the time of their acceptance which type of presentation their abstract has been accepted for.